ssubramanian90/UMich-Python-coursera/README.md

 # UMich-Python-coursera
-The assignments from 's Machine Learning course on Coursera.
+The assignments from University of Michigan's Python specialization on Coursera.